Income distribution: Measuring income mobility

+Labor union

+It is known that labor union reduces the income inequality in both private and public sectors, and research conducted by David Card et al. showed that unionization redressed the income inequality in America and Canada, especially in their public sectors.
+For American male workers, the reduction of wage inequality was 1.7 percent in the private sector, while the reduction was 16.2 percent in the public sector.
+For American female workers, the reductions were 0.6 percent and 10.7 percent in the private and public sectors, respectively.
+In Canada, reduction effects were likewise more noticeable in the public sector.

 Distribution measurement internationally

 Using Gini coefficients, several organizations, such as the United Nations (UN) and the US Central Intelligence Agency (CIA), have measured income inequality by country.
 The Gini index is also widely used within the World Bank.
 It is an accurate and reliable index for measuring income distribution on a country by country level.
 The Gini index measurements go from 0 to 1 for 1 being perfect inequality and 0 being perfect equality.
 The world Gini index is measured at 0.52 as of 2016.

-The World Inequality Lab at the Paris School of Economics published in December 2017 the World Inequality Report 2018 that provides estimates of global income and wealth inequality.